50TH ANNIVERSARY - A GOLDEN TALE OF 50 YEARS

 They asked a young aspiring attorney named Walt Urick to provide legal services to create a new corporation called “Pentwater Tennis Club“.
 Walt agreed to complete the real estate and bank mortgage transactions, and then he assisted in creation of a new set of bylaws.
 In lieu of payment for his legal services, he happily accepted a complimentary charter membership.
 As a side note, Walt now says that his getting involved in the club was one of the better decisions he’s ever made.
 50 years later, Walt is still serving the club!
 His current role is as a Board member, and Treasurer.
 Talk about commitment!
 Walt’s spirit of volunteerism towards the club over this extended period has been nothing short of amazing!!
 You are encouraged to read more about Walt’s experience as a member of the PTPC for the past 50 years.
 He was featured in a “Pentwater This Week” news article back in 2010, where he told the story of how membership has impacted his life in so many ways.

 In May of 1973, construction of the first two tennis courts began.
-Rich Franke, Harold Husband, and George Green became the first set of club officers.
+Rich Franke, Harold Husband, and George Green became the first set of club officers, along with a list of (35) founding members.
+You can view a list of the Pentwater Tennis Club’s Charter Members here.
 The courts were officially christened for play by Rich Franke on July 4, 1973, and so started the tradition of summer tennis at the Pentwater Tennis Club (see news photo attached).
-How could they have known the extent to which in the decades that followed, club members would value the renewal of friendships each summer on the tennis courts.
-Eventually, an additional 2.5 acres of land were purchased and four additional tennis courts were constructed, along with a clubhouse structure that accommodates a kitchen, two bathrooms and a storage area.
+How could they have known the extent to which in the decades that followed, how such large numbers of future club members would value their friendships each summer on the tennis courts (and eventually on the pickleball courts).
+An additional 2.5 acres of land were later purchased, where four additional tennis courts were constructed, along with a clubhouse structure that accommodates a kitchen, two bathrooms and a storage area.
 A well pump house was also constructed on the property.

 CULTURE AND TRADITIONS